-- Click anywhere in the Front viewport to make it active and press F7.
-This hides the construction plane grid so you can easily see the guides you are going to add. - 2.
-On the status bar, turn on SmartTrack.
+- 1. Click anywhere in the Front viewport to make it active. - 2.
+Run the Grid command, and uncheck Show Grid and Show Grid Axes.

+This hides the construction plane grid so you can easily see the guides you are going to add.

+3. In the top panel, turn on SmartTrack.